-Title of Standard Nature of change and impact Mandatory application date NZ IFRS 17 Insurance Contracts NZ IFRS 17 Insurance Contracts will replace NZ IFRS 4 Insurance Contracts, and expected to change the accounting for insurance contracts by the Company.
+Title of Standard Nature of change and impact Mandatory application date NZ IFRS 17 Insurance Contracts NZ IFRS 17 Insurance Contracts will replace NZ IFRS 4 Insurance Contracts, and is expected to change the accounting for insurance contracts by the Company.
 The standard introduces three new measurement approaches for accounting for insurance contracts.
 These include the Building Block Approach for long term contracts, the Premium Allocation Approach for short term contracts and a Variable Fee Approach for direct participating products.
 The nib Group, being the Ultimate Parent nib holdings limited and its subsidiaries, has formed a project team to assess the impact of this change on the operations and financial statements of the business.
-Initial investigation into the application for the standard indicates it is likely that the Simplified Premium Allocation Approach will apply to the majority of the Group's insurance contracts.
+Initial investigation into the application for the standard indicates it is likely that the Premium Allocation Approach will apply to the nib Group's insurance contracts.
+This will simplify the implementation of the standard as no modifications to IT systems will be required.
+Under the Premium Allocation Approach the nib Group will have the option to expense acquisition costs each year, which would result in the write-off of any Deferred Acquisition Costs and association tax liabilities to retained profits on implementation.
 Mandatory for financial years commencing on or after 1 January 2023.
 The Company does not intend to adopt the standard before its effective date.